k2-gc/video-save-clip/README.md

 8. A video or frames will be saved in current directory

 9. Press "q" key on keyboard when you want to quit

+## TODO
+* Use "help" combbox insted of "help" window
+* Add video length info
+* Change the place to store file name from controller to data
+* Use tkinter progress bar when clipping/saving.
+* Use input textbox in "Start pos" and "Stop pos" index.